National Highway Traffic Safety Administration, DOT.

 2. Reporting Requirements and Deliverables:

 a.
 Detailed Action Plan and Schedule.
 Within 30 days after the briefing meeting, the grantee shall deliver a detailed action plan and schedule for accomplishing the data linkage and applications of linked data for decision-making, showing any revisions to the approach proposed in the grantee's application.
-This detailed action plan will be subject to the technical direction Start Printed Page 33875and approval of NHTSA and will describe the following:
+This detailed action plan will be subject to the approval of NHTSA and will describe the following:

-(1) The personnel and hardware resources required to perform the data linkage.
+(1) The personnel who will perform the tasks.

-(2) The process for obtaining the different files required for linkage.
+(2) The time period for obtaining the different files required for linkage.

 b.
 Quarterly Progress Report.
-During the performance, the grantee will provide letter-type written reports to the NHTSA COTR.
-These reports will compare what was proposed in the Plan of Action with actual accomplishments during the past quarter; what commitments have been generated; what follow-up and state-level support is expected; what problems have been experienced and what may be needed to overcome the problems; and what is specifically planned to be accomplished during the next quarter.
+During the performance, the grantee will provide letter-type reports to the NHTSA COTR.
+These reports will compare what was proposed in the Action Plan with actual accomplishments during the past quarter; what commitments have been generated; what follow-up and state-level support is expected; what problems have been experienced and what may be needed to overcome the problems; and what is specifically planned to be accomplished during the next quarter.
+Copies of the fact sheets, management reports and other CODES publications should be included with the Quarterly Progress Report.
 These reports will be submitted seven days after the end of each quarter.
+Because the security process for scanning mail at NHTSA causes the pages of published documents to stick together, electronic, rather than printed, versions of the state-specific publications should be sent so they can be distributed via NHTSA's CODES Web site.

 c.
 Board of Directors and Advisory Group Meetings.
-Copies of the agenda and minutes for each Board of Directors and Advisory Group Meeting will be attached to the Progress Report submitted to NHTSA immediately following the meeting.
+Copies of the agenda and minutes for each Board of Directors and Advisory Group Meetings held during the quarter shall be attached to the Progress Report submitted to NHTSA.

 d.
 Institutionalization Plan.
 The grantee shall deliver to NHTSA, by the end of the 15th month of funding, a long-range plan and schedule to institutionalize data linkage and the use of linked data for highway safety and injury control decision-making within the state.

 e.
 Project Report.
-The grantee shall deliver to NHTSA, at the end of the project, a final report describing the results of the data linkage process, and the applications of the linked data.
-The report shall include the following:
+The grantee shall deliver to NHTSA, at the end of the project, a final report that describes the results of the data linkage process, and the applications of the linked data.
+The report shall follow the content outline mandated by NHTSA and include the following:

 (1) A description of the state/area wide linked crash and injury data;